I’m about to say a whole bunch of things you’re not supposed to say out loud…and show you a picture of my stomach.

 Because, of course.
 She argues that we’re not being sold products as much as we are being sold ideas.
 She says men are being sold the idea that they have all the power and that their bodies are tools to get the job done.

-She later posits, we raise little girls (you know, those things we were once) to “view their bodies as projects to be worked on.”
+She later posits that we raise little girls (you know, those things we were once) to “view their bodies as projects to be worked on.”

 Let that sink in, because it’s true.